patternfly/training-scenarios/html-css/module-5/step2-instructions.md

 <strong>Hint:</strong> `--pf-global--link--Color: var(--card-theme--Color);`

-<strong>Note:</strong> Variables defined inside the css file of a component are scoped to that component.
-Therefore, the value assigned to a global variable inside `card.scss` will only apply to the Card component, and not other components.
+<strong>Note:</strong> Variable definitions declared for a component `.pf-c-` class selector are scoped to that component.
+So even though we are assigning a new value to the global variable, that value will only apply to the Card component, and not other components.

 3) <strong>Change the font-size of the title in the card header.</strong> Not all changes require custom css.
 Many components include modifier classes that enable you to customize the appearance of a component.
 For this update, we'll use a modifier class available for the Title component.